sit/wrkb/kb/champions/fiora.md

 ### [P] Duelist's Dance

-Revelas Vitals on nearby enemy champions.
-Striking a Vital deals 4% ( +0.06% AD ) of the target's max Health as true damage , heals Fiora for 45 , and grants her 30% Movement Speed (based on Grand Challenge's rank), decaying over 1.75 seconds.
-New Vitals are revealed after striking one, or after 16.75 seconds.
+After 2 seconds (scales with Grand Challenge's level), reveals Vitals on a nearby enemy champion.
+Striking a Vital deals 4% ( +0.06% bonus AD ) of the target's max Health as true damage , heals Fiora for 45 Health and grants her 3 0% Movement Speed (scales with Grand Challenge's level) decaying over 1.75 seconds.
+Reveals a new Vital after striking one or after 16.75 seconds.

 ### [1] Lunge